Newcastle International Airport

 What are the liquid rules?

 Passengers must ensure any Liquids, Aerosols and Gels within hand luggage, are in individual containers up to 100ml.
 Liquids, Aerosols and Gels greater than 100ml are not permitted.
 All Liquids, Aerosols and Gels will be subject to an automated screening process which will ultimately determine if they can be taken on your journey.
-We would recommend for a more seamless journey, that passengers continue to pack as many liquids as possible in their hold baggage, and only carry in their hand baggage what is required for the flight.

 What are the electrical rules?